kowshik2018/kowshik2018/README.md

 - 👋 Hi, I’m @kowshik2018
 - 👀 I’m interested in python ,web development
 - 🌱 I’m currently learning react.js
-- 💞️ I’m looking to collaborate on  js developer
+- 💞️ I’m looking to collaborate on  js,python developer
 - 📫 How to reach me ...

 <!---
 kowshik2018/kowshik2018 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.